-- The anatomy and physiology of consciousness, and the pathophysiology of disorders of consciousness. - Definitions, causes, pathophysiology, clinical features and prognosis of persistent vegetative state, locked in state and brainstem death. - Legal issues relating to disorders of consciousness. - Assessment of patient with disordered consciousness. - The use of tests for brainstem death. - Interpersonal skills relating to communication, management and resolution of issues with the family of patients with disorders of consciousness. - Appreciates the right of the patient (and of their relatives) to be kept informed of the results of investigations, other assessments and treatment intentions and their right to challenge or refuse advice. - Fully aware of the need for effective communication in difficult circumstances and of legal and ethical aspects in forming decisions.
+- The anatomy and physiology of consciousness, and the pathophysiology of disorders of consciousness. - The neurological assessment of the ICU and the sedated patient. - Definitions, causes, pathophysiology, clinical features and prognosis of persistent vegetative state, locked in state and brainstem death. - Legal issues relating to disorders of consciousness. - Assessment of patient with disordered consciousness. - The use of tests for brainstem death. - Interpersonal skills relating to communication, management and resolution of issues with the family of patients with disorders of consciousness. - Appreciates the right of the patient (and of their relatives) to be kept informed of the results of investigations, other assessments and treatment intentions and their right to challenge or refuse advice. - Fully aware of the need for effective communication in difficult circumstances and of legal and ethical aspects in forming decisions.

-• Assess and manage the unconscious patient
+Assess and manage the unconscious patient

-- DOPS: Brainstem death
+- DOPS: (> 5 years post graduate) Brainstem death

 - Study Day

 - HST Ethics

 - RITE Exam